How do you deal with disappointment that comes in all shapes and sizes for all of us?

 Her disappointment had turned to constant anger and resentment so reached out to us.

-Here are a few ways to deal with disappointment that we suggested to her and to you as well…
+Here are a few ways to deal with disappointment that Marie discovered and can help you as well…

 1. Be willing to see your “shoulds” for what they really are